Advice from 6 Superstar Marketers on B2B Tech Marketing

 Inbar raised an idea that maybe CMOs too often start everything from scratch.
 Inbar claimed “That's a mistake.
 It can't always be that broken... you don't need to change everything that the previous CMO started.
 Maybe instead you should try and carry on with what was done before you… study it thoroughly before you decide if it’s worthy or not”.

 Udi thinks that historically Sales have had much clearer job descriptions.
 It is often the case that the CEO doesn't know what exactly to expect from the CMO.
 Udi suggests that the CMO should aim to own a critical business function.
 For example: SDRs.
 Something that will be critically missed if he’s gone for a month.

 Gali added another perspective related to CMO skills: “Today’s CMO needs to be a sort of Jack of all trades.
-The CMO needs to be on top of all the fields: strategy, marketing automation, product marketing, branding, advertising, content, SEO… and the list goes on.
+The CMO needs to be on top of all the fields: strategy, marketing automation, product marketing, branding, advertising, content, social media, SEO… and the list goes on.
 If you don’t have the basic knowledge in each of the domains, you need to make sure to have people who do, working for you.

 On the other hand, Gali added a different perspective to the issue.
 She suggested that it's not necessarily such a bad thing that CMOs change jobs so often “...because eventually, after rapidly changing jobs, you're going to end up at that one job where all your vast experience will pay off, and will help you do an amazing job and become that ‘Super Hero CMO’!”

 - A marketer of today is expected to be much more of a scientist than an artist - at the same time, marketers need to do the quantitative analysis without neglecting the qualitative analysis (“remember behind each click there’s a person”).

 - Marketers need to be measuring every activity in terms of ROI, rather than just "count how many leads they generate"